MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 ms.prod: "dynamics-nav-2018"
 ms.assetid: 72563698-e7ea-44d1-b351-6f2984b70409
 caps.latest.revision: 19
-manager: edupont
+author: jswymer
 ---
 # Walkthrough: Creating and Interacting with a Page Web Service (OData)

 This walkthrough illustrates how you can publish a [!INCLUDE[navnow](includes/navnow_md.md)] page as an OData web service, use it in a Visual Studio console application, and change data in [!INCLUDE[navnow](includes/navnow_md.md)] through the web service.

 ## About This Walkthrough

 This walkthrough provides an overview of how to expose a page as a web service and how to use the web service in a C\# console application.
 The walkthrough illustrates the following tasks:

 -   Publishing a [!INCLUDE[navnow](includes/navnow_md.md)] page as a web service.